09 Early years practice policy

 We have a statutory duty

-not to discriminate against a child on the basis of a protected characteristic.
-This includes suspending a child based on a disability.
-Ignorance of the law or claiming it was unknown that a child was disabled is no defence.
-However, if the child’s behaviour places themselves or others at risk then the
+of the law or claiming it was unknown that a child was disabled is no defence.
+However, if the child’s behaviour places themselves or others at risk then the setting must take actions

-setting must take actions to avoid further harm.
+to avoid further harm.
 Time limited suspension may be applied to keep the child and/or others safe whilst finding a solution.
-Suspension is only used if reasonable steps and
+Suspension is only used if reasonable steps and planned adjustments are

-planned adjustments are first used to help resolve the situation.
+first used to help resolve the situation.
 Without this action, suspension of a child with SEND may constitute disability discrimination (Equality Act 2010).
-A decision to
+A decision to suspend a disabled child

-suspend a disabled child must be clearly evidenced, specific, measurable, achievable, realistic and targeted.
-Plans and intervention must be recorded on the child’s file and 9.12b SEN Support -
+must be clearly evidenced, specific, measurable, achievable, realistic, and targeted.
+Plans and intervention must be recorded on the child’s file and on an Independent Education Plan (IEP).
+If little

-Action plan.
-If little or no progress is made during the suspension period, the following steps are taken.
+or no progress is made during the suspension period, the following steps are taken.

 - The setting manager sends a written/electronic invite to

-further and to find a positive solution.
+escalating further and to find a positive solution.

-- After the meeting the setting manager continues to
+- After the meeting, the setting manager continues to

-- Suitable arrangements offer the parent continued support
+- Suitable arrangements offer the parent/carer continued

-and advice during the suspension.
+support and advice during the suspension.
 The setting manager reviews the situation fortnightly and provides their line manager with a monthly update.

 Expulsion